Two Excerpts from

 In any case, you still need to narrow down a color palette before beginning.
 I suggest to start with a color scheme.
 It may be concentrating on one particular color, or on a few colors.

-The video below describe how to choose fabrics based on your subject matter.
+The video below describes how to choose fabrics based on your subject matter.

-Now select a wide variety of printed fabrics that also contain a wide variety of values within your chosen color scheme.
-It’s helpful to organize your folded fabric from dark to light (as I did in those earlier photos) to ensure that you will have a range of values from very dark to very light for your subject.
+2.)
+Now select fabrics with a variety of values and printed designs within your chosen color scheme.
+It’s helpful to organize your folded fabric from dark to light (as I did in those value-example photos) to see if you are lacking any values.

-I encourage the use of large prints in fabrics.
+I highly encourage the use of printed fabrics to interpret collage subjects as I do.
 It may seem counterintuitive but these fabrics are easier to blend than unprinted fabrics.
 As I said, blending is the key to this technique and the key to creating form.

 You may find that some of your fabrics have a combination of all these elements—a wide variety of value, color, and pattern.
 For instance, printed batiks are often good for this.
 If they are in the color scheme you’ve chosen, add them to your palette.